whadafunk/routerology/docker/thoughts.md

 * * * * * root date >/proc/1/fd/1 2>/proc/1/fd/2
 ```
 To explain a bit the above example, the date script redirect its STDERR and STDOUT to the file descriptors 1 and 2 of the process with PID 1,
-and the PID 1 process is our cron.
+and the PID 1 process is the one who's logs are shown by docker container logs.
 It might be the init process of the container if we use that (tini for example).

 ## Docker logging

-Docker fetches the stdout and stderr streams and passes them to the logging drivers which in turn writes them to the desired location:
+Docker fetches the stdout and stderr streams, of PID 1 process and passes them to the logging drivers which in turn writes them to the desired location:
 	- log file
 	- log collector
 	- log management service